ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 The list of compilation flags is available in the fully documented [``config.h`` file](https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/config.h).

-If you need to adjust those flags, you can provide your own configuration-adjustment file.
+If you need to adjust those flags, you can provide your own configuration-adjustment file:

 1. Create a configuration file.
 You can name it freely.
 1. Put the file in your application's ``include`` directory.
 1. Add suitable `#define` and `#undef` statements in your file.
 1. mbed TLS needs to know your file's name.
 To do that, you need to use yotta's [configuration system](http://docs.yottabuild.org/reference/config.html):
  - In your ``config.json`` file, under ``mbedtls``, fine the key ``user-config-file``.
- - Enter your file name as the value of that key.
+ - Enter your filename as the value of that key.

-``config.h`` will include your file between the default definitions and the sanity checks.
+``config.h``  includes your file between the default definitions and the sanity checks.

 For example, in an application called `myapp`, if you want to enable the EC J-PAKE key exchange and disable the CBC cipher mode, you can create a file named  `mbedtls-config-changes.h` in the `myapp` directory containing the following lines: